 While mobile TV cellphones are ten-a-penny in the Far East, the West is pretty much virgin territory for them.
 Samsung's P960, however, may have got the ball rolling, a mobile TV phone aimed at European consumers.
 A sleek gray slider, the P960 supports both European mobile TV standards, DVB-CBMS and OMA-BCAST, and its… »

 The 605 WiFi PMP was cool and all, but it has been given new life thanks to an add-on that delivers driving directions and free or paid traffic notification in addition to its normal media functions.
 The system is even sophisticated enough to simulate position changes in the event that a signal is lost.
-There is also a … »
+There is also… »

 Talking at the National Association of Broadcasters convention, Hulu CEO Jason Kilar implied that NBC and News Corp.'s (mostly) slick video service could be moving to mobile phones, saying that they're "ripe for the Hulu experience."
-But, it might not look like the Hulu we know and almost love, since he mentioned that it … »
+But, it might not look like the Hulu we know and almost love, since he mentioned that… »